SalishSeaCast/NEMO-Cmd/docs/development.rst

 #.
 Close the milestone for the just released version.

 #.
-Use :command:`hatch version minor,dev` to bump the version for the next development cycle,
+Use :command:`pixi run -e dev hatch version minor,dev` to bump the version for the next development cycle,
-   or use :command:`hatch version major,minor,dev` for a year rollover version bump
+   or use :command:`pixi run -e dev hatch version major,minor,dev` for a year rollover version bump

 #.
 Edit :file:`docs/CHANGES.rst` to add a new section for the unreleased dev version